phidatahq/phidata/README.md

 ## What is phidata?

-**Phidata is a framework for building Autonomous Assistants** (aka Agents) that have long-term memory (stored in a database), contextual knowledge (stored in a vectordb) and the ability to take actions using tools (with function calling).
+**Phidata is a framework for building Autonomous Assistants** (aka Agents) that have long-term memory, contextual knowledge and the ability to take actions using function calling.

 ## Why phidata?